Emran025/Research_Paper_Classification_model/README.md

 | Physics | 0.97 | 0.95 | 0.96 | 3,181 |
 | Psychology | 0.97 | 0.97 | 0.97 | 3,348 |

+## Model Integration

-## Hugging Face Integration
+### Hugging Face Hub

-The model is also available on Hugging Face Hub for easy integration:
+The model is available on Hugging Face Hub for easy integration:

 ```python
 from transformers import AutoTokenizer, AutoModelForSequenceClassification